carlosissac/mod13burguerlogger/README.md

 ## Description

-Burger logger is an application that is composed of MySQL, Node, Express, Handlebars and a custom ORM.

-Application follows an MVC design pattern along with Node, Express and MySQL to query and route data with Express-Handlebars to generate HTML.
+Build a Burger Logger application that follows an MVC design pattern along with Node, Express and MySQL to query and route data with Express-Handlebars to generate HTML.

 ## Snapshot